api3m/bitcoin-bankathon-airnode-client/Readme.md

 npx hardhat compile
 ```

 3. Setup the requester and contract on RSK Testnet.
+Put your test wallet private key in setup.js and then run...
 ```
 npx hardhat run scripts/setup.js --network testnet
 ```